vector-of-bool/bpt/docs/design.rst

 When DDS compiles a library, every source file will be compiled with an identical set of options.
 Additionally, when DDS compiles a dependency tree, every library in that dependency tree will be compiled with an identical set of options.
-Refer to the :doc:`toolchains` page for more information.
+Refer to the :doc:`guide/toolchains` page for more information.

 Currently, the only exception to this rules is for flags that control compiler
 warnings: Dependencies will be compiled without adding any warnings flags,